black-scythe0/Exp-aarch64-asm/code/page1/page1.md

 # let's start:

-below is the simple asm code
+below is the simple asm code.

-it call's the syscall exit give it exit code tell the os to take over.
+it call's the syscall exit give it exit code

+tell the os to take over.